-This document provides a description of the work and impact of the Governing Body of Winchmore school during the academic year 2021-2022 and summarises key areas of activity.
+This document provides a description of the work and impact of the Governing Body of Winchmore school during the academic year 2019-2020 and summarises key areas of activity for the 2020-2021 academic year.

 Strategic functions

 The Governing Body is the key decision-making body within the school, but it does not run the school on a day-to-day basis.
 That is the responsibility of the Headteacher.